 We always encourage students to apply for scholarships throughout their medical education; however, we know that most students need to borrow loans to meet their financial needs.
 It is important to research the available loan types so you can find the best loan package to fit your needs.
 The rights and responsibilities of each loan option should also be viewed before beginning medical school.

 We strongly encourage you to review the information detailed in the following pages about the available loan types.
 You can also view a brief summary of the loan types by clicking on the following link: Loan Overview.

-Your financial aid award letter details your Federal Direct Stafford Loan eligibility only if you filed the Free Application for Federal Student Aid (FAFSA).
-If you need to borrow funds beyond those available through the Federal Stafford Loan program, the Federal Direct Graduate PLUS Loan is available.
+Your financial aid award letter details your Federal Direct Unsubsidized Loan eligibility only if you filed the Free Application for Federal Student Aid (FAFSA).
+If you need to borrow funds beyond those available through the Federal Direct Loan program, the Federal Direct Graduate PLUS Loan is available.

 We are here to assist you; should you have any questions, please do not hesitate to contact us at 314-977-9840 or by email at firstname.lastname@example.org.